epics-modules/modbus/docs/source/creating_driver.rst

       data type strings are listed in the table below.
 This argument can either be one of the strings shown in the table below, and defined in `drvModbusAsyn.h`, or it can be the numeric `modbusDataType_t` enum also defined in `drvModbusAsyn.h`.
-The enum values are supported for backwards compatibility, but they are less convenient and understandable then the string equivalents.
+The enum values are less convenient and understandable then the string equivalents.
+      NOTE: the enum values changed between R3-0 and R3-1, which may require changes to startup scripts.
+INT16 and UINT16 were swapped and everything beyond INT32_LE is different.
   * - pollMsec
     - int
     - Polling delay time in msec for the polling thread for read functions.